HassanRaof/HassanRaof/README.md

 **Key Responsibilities:**
 I focused on the computer vision system, which involved:
-• Founding a pattern for the model to detect virus from
+- Founding a pattern for the model to detect virus from
-• Generating a dataset from scratch
+- Generating a dataset from scratch
-• Training the detection model using YOLOv8 with transfer learning.
+- Training the detection model using YOLOv8 with transfer learning.
-• Evaluating the model's performance on a test set to ensure real-world applicability. type me business goal from this project
+- Evaluating the model's performance on a test set to ensure real-world applicability.

 [![Device](69a07098-81d7-4d74-bbbf-7a2a01ae7395.jfif)